The ABCs of Fall Protection: The Essentials of Fall Safety

 Pelsue lines are made from either stainless steel or Technora® rope, both of which are tested thoroughly to ensure their dependability in the field.
-We’ve previously type: entry-hyperlink id: 1klFR92TLmfURCPLsUIQz2 on the major differences between the two.
+We’ve previously gone in depth on the major differences between the two.

 Aside from the simple tie-off of the Uni-Lite Fall Arrest Pole, your connecting line will be a part of either one of two devices: a hoist or an SRL.

-Pelsue SRLs come in two flavors: type: entry-hyperlink id: 6wyKT4LvDvksCCN1F0S9P1 and type: entry-hyperlink id: 6CcG998GiaJevr5Nr3AkAB.
+Pelsue SRLs come in two flavors: standard and 3-Way.
 The Standard SRL only arrests a fall, 3-Way SRLs also include raising and lowering capabilities.
 Both SRLs can be attached to an overhead anchorage point on your LifeGuard™ or Davit.

 Beyond the ABCs of Fall Protection